Laurent - stock.adobe.com

 The one technology market that seems immune to Covid-19 is artificial intelligence (AI).
 In fact, the virus has only made it stronger.

-Everyone in technology expects flexible working to remain after the coronavirus crisis has died down.
+Everyone in technology expects flexible working to continue after the coronavirus crisis has died down.
 That’s if the suffocating atmosphere of fear ever does lift.
-Research by Amsource says 97% of tech professionals say remote working is here for good and 75% of tech leaders are trying to implement this.
+Research by Amsource says 97% of tech professionals believe remote working is here for good and 75% of tech leaders are trying to implement this.

 The latest AI software market forecast from analyst Omdia identifies different growth patterns that this market might undergo.
 So it’s not a question of if AI will sell, but how furiously.
 It is obvious that many industries won’t be able to survive without some “assistive intelligence” from machines.